element-hq/riot-android/docs/notifications.md

 If enabled, the push server sends a GCM notification to the app containing the room id and the event id.
 The app needs then to do a background synchronisation with the server to retrieve data.
 The app will build the notification from this data.

-PRO: Only meta data goes through GCM.
+<ins>PRO</ins>: Only meta data goes through GCM.
 The app decrypts messages in e2e rooms

-CON: Use more network and battery.
+<ins>CON:</ins> Use more network and battery.
 Notifications take more time to appear.

 If disabled, the push server sends a GCM notification to the app containing the room id, the event id and the **event content** so that the application can display a notification directly from GCM data.

-PRO: network and battery efficient.
+<ins>PRO</ins>: network and battery efficient.

-CON: contents of events in non encrypted room go through GCM.
+<ins>CON</ins>: contents of events in non encrypted room go through GCM.

 ### Fallback mode